Build a private web application that:

 • “15th century Poland, alchemy, the Philosopher’s Stone…”

-These make it clear that the system was supposed to handle both exact titles and vague natural-language descriptions.
+The system must handle both exact titles and vague natural-language descriptions.

 Deployment